tktracker/IntuneDocs/intune/apps/troubleshoot-app-install.md

 - Stored logs are encrypted to protect any personal identifiable information contained in the logs​.
 - While opening support tickets for Win32 app failures, attach the related failure logs using the steps provided above.

-## App installation errors
+## Android app installation errors

-The following error messages and descriptions provide details about both Android and iOS installation errors.
+The following error messages and descriptions provide details about Android installation errors.

 ### Android errors